labex-labs/open-source-labs/python/python-mastery/lab-ex7-5-create-your-first-metaclass/en/step3.md

 # Using Your Metaclass

-Now let's create a class that uses our metaclass via inheritance.
-We'll see how the metaclass is invoked when the class is defined.
+Now, we're going to create a class that uses our metaclass through inheritance.
+This will help us understand how the metaclass is called when the class is defined.

+A metaclass in Python is a class that creates other classes.
+When you define a class, Python uses a metaclass to construct that class object.
+By using inheritance, we can specify which metaclass a class should use.

 1. Open `mymeta.py` and add the following code at the end of the file: